FairVote: Ideology

 In his New York Times profile of FairVote co-founder Steven Hill, Scott James called FairVote a "left-wing group".
 Other writers have claimed that many FairVote policies, such as IRV, are popular in "liberal enclaves" and supported by "populist groups" such as Common Cause, an advocacy organization, and thus give the group a liberal tilt.
-Louis Jacobson, a writer for Roll Call, argues that any group supporting the National Popular Vote Interstate Compact will be perceived as liberal-leaning because of Democratic frustration with the Electoral College after the 2000 Presidential Election.
-But Rob Richie, FairVote's president, has said, "[FairVote] is definitely not a Democratic stalking horse."
-In addition, FairVote points to John Anderson, who was president of the organization's first advisory board and a current member of the Board of Directors, who ran for president as an Independent in 1980.
-In fact, before Anderson ran for president, he was a Republican Congressman from Illinois.
+Louis Jacobson, a writer for Roll Call, argued that any group supporting the National Popular Vote Interstate Compact would be perceived as liberal-leaning because of Democratic frustration with the Electoral College after the 2000 US presidential election.

+FairVote co-founder Rob Richie claimed the group "is definitely not a Democratic stalking horse", arguing that John B. Anderson, the former head of their national advisory board, had been a Republican in the 1970s (prior to his 1980 run as an independent and his later support for Ralph Nader's campaign).